efonsecab/PTI.Microservices.Library/README.md

 * December 2020
   * Integrate PTI Books Translator APIs into the package
   * Enable package monthly payment using Paypal-based subscriptions.
+* January 2021
+  * Create a .NET 5 based version of the package
+  * Add support for SignalR to TwitterFakeFollowersService (only for .NET 5)